JoryHogeveen/view-admin-as/readme.txt

 = 1.5.3 =

 *	Feature: Switch between super admins on network pages (currently only available for superior admins, see `view_admin_as_superior_admins` filter)
-*	Improvement: Handling role defaults for new users
+*	Improvement: Better handling of role defaults for new users
 *	Improvement: Also hide the screen options for all users who can access this plugin default functionalities but can't access the role defaults module
 *	UI: Translate user roles in front end (WP issue workaround)
 *	UX: Confirm before deleting role defaults